 To be able to understand which of your ads interact better with your audience, you have to keep testing.
 For a search campaign, we suggest running a combination of two expanded text ads and one responsive search ad.

-Truth is, you will have to enter several headlines and description examples, but the more of them you enter, the more opportunities Google has to find the winning ad and serve it more closely to your potential customers’ search queries.
+Truth is, you will have to enter several headlines and description examples, but the more option Google has, the higher is the chance of finding the winning ad and serve it to your potential customers’.

 Actually, the Google Ads platform enables you to directly create and test variations of your ads, by using ad variations.
 To access Ad Variations, scroll down to “Drafts & Experiments” from the left sidebar and select “Ad Variations”.

 Then you can choose to apply a variation to the entire account or only within particular campaigns.
-You can also filter by specific elements within ads.
 For instance, you may want to choose all ads that have a particular headline or description you’d like to test.
 Also, make sure to monitor the performance of your other high-level metrics, such as the CR (conversion rate), not just the CPC.

 8. Improve your quality score